scott-vision/YOLO-annotation-corrector/README.md

 Interactive tool for reviewing YOLO annotations.
 It runs an Ultralytics YOLO model on a set of images and compares the predictions with existing label files.
 Only images where the predictions and labels differ are presented to the user for review.

-The application now provides a PyQt6 interface.
+The application provides a single PyQt6 interface that lets you work through all images without reopening the window.
 Model predictions (in red) can be toggled on and off, each showing its confidence and a check mark for accepting the prediction.
 Existing labels (in green) display a cross that can be clicked to remove them.
 A preview window shows the final label lines before saving.

 ## Usage